chrisallenmoore/sveltekit-rxdb-pouchdb-couchdb-todos/README.md

 # SvelteKit, rxDB, PouchDB & CouchDB Todos

+**NOTE: this repository needs to be updated, it was built using `"@sveltejs/kit": "next"` in the package.json file.
+But, SvelteKit has changed it's routing and other things that break the app in it's current state.
+I also think rxDB has changed as well.**
+*TODO: update this repository upto the new SvelteKit routing*

 A simple todos app using SvelteKit, rxDB, PouchDB, CouchDB and Tailwind CSS.
 Data is stored in browser IndexedDB with rxDB (PouchDB) and syncs with a remote CouchDB database.

 ![Screenshot of SvelteKit, rxDB PouchDB, CouchDB Todos](/static/sveltekit-rxdb-pouchdb-couchdb-todos-screenshot.png)